sunpy/ndcube/joss_paper/paper.md

 ## Coordinate Classes

-The ndcube package provides two coordinates classes, `ExtraCoords` and `GlobalCoords`.
+The ndcube package provides two coordinate classes, `ExtraCoords` and `GlobalCoords`.
 `ExtraCoords` provides a mechanism for storing coordinate transformations that are supplemental to the primary WCS transformations.
 This can be very useful if, say, we have a spectral image cube whose images were taken at slightly different times but whose WCS does not include time.
-In this case `ExtraCoords` can be used to associate an `astropy.time.Time` object with the spectral axis without having to manually construct a new WCS, a potentially complicated task even for experienced users.
+In this case, `ExtraCoords` can be used to associate an `astropy.time.Time` object with the spectral axis without having to manually construct a new WCS which is a potentially complicated task even for experienced users.
 `ExtraCoords` supports both functional and lookup-table-based transformations.
 It can therefore also be used as an alternative set of coordinate transformations to those in the primary WCS and used interchangeably.

-By contrast, `GlobalCoords` supports scalar coordinates that apply to the whole `NDCube` rather than any of its axes, e.g. the timestamp of a 2-D image.
+By contrast, `GlobalCoords` supports scalar coordinates that apply to the whole `NDCube` rather than any of its axes, for example, the timestamp of a 2-D image.
 Scalar coordinates are not supported by WCS because it requires all coordinates to be associated with at least one array axis, hence the need for `GlobalCoords`.
-When an axis is dropped from an `NDCube` via slicing, the values of the dropped coordinates at the relevant location along the dropped axis are automatically added to the associated `GlobalCoords` object, e.g. the timestamp of a 2-D image sliced from a 3-D space-space-time cube.
+When an axis is dropped from an `NDCube` via slicing, the values of the dropped coordinates at the relevant location along the dropped axis are automatically added to the associated `GlobalCoords` object, for example, the timestamp of a 2-D image sliced from a 3-D space-space-time cube.
 Thus coordinate information is never lost due to slicing.

 `NDCube` objects are always instantiated with associated `ExtraCoords` and `GlobalCoords` objects, even if empty.
 Users can then add and remove coordinates subsequently.
-For a more in depth dicussion of `ExtraCoords` and `GlobalCoords`, see @ndcube.
+For a more in-depth discussion of `ExtraCoords` and `GlobalCoords`, see @ndcube.

 # Community Applications of ndcube